-In January 2018, the Company entered into a distribution and supply agreement with Italmex Pharma S.A. ("Italmex") granting Italmex with the exclusive rights to market, sell and distribute isotretinoin products in Mexico.
+In January 2018, the Company entered into a distribution and supply agreement with Italmex Pharma S.A. ("Italmex") granting Italmex the exclusive rights to market, sell and distribute isotretinoin products in Mexico.
 Under the terms of the agreement with Italmex, Cipher received an upfront payment and is eligible for additional regulatory and commercial milestone payments.
 Cipher will supply the product to Italmex and product manufacturing will be fulfilled by Cipher's partner, Galephar.
 Italmex will be responsible for all regulatory activities associated with gaining and maintaining regulatory approval of the product in Mexico.

 In August 2019, Italmex submitted their dossier to Mexican regulatory agency, COFEPRIS, for review.
-The dossier has been previously reviewed by a third party which could shorten the response time from COFEPRIS.
-Italmex expects a response from COFEPRIS by the second quarter of 2021.
-The product is not currently approved in Mexico.
+In October 2021, Italmex received approval of Epuris 10mg and 20mg in Mexico by COFEPRIS.
 Upon achievement of certain regulatory milestones, payments totalling up to \$175,000 are due.
 During 2020, one regulatory milestone was achieved and a payment of \$120,000 was received, of which 50% was payable to Galephar.

-OZANEX[®]
+During 2021, a second regulatory milestone was achieved and a payment of \$55,000 was made, of which 50% was paid to Galephar.

+OZANEX®

 On January 7, 2015, Cipher announced that it had licensed the Canadian rights to Ozenoxacin (the "Ozenoxacin Licensing Agreement"), a topical treatment for adult and paediatric patients with impetigo, from Ferrer International SA ("Ferrer"), a privately-held Spanish pharmaceutical company.
 In 2013, Ferrer successfully completed a first phase III clinical trial of Ozenoxacin in adult and paediatric patients aged two years and older with impetigo.

 The study demonstrated the superiority of Ozenoxacin one per cent cream versus a placebo, applied topically twice daily for five days, on both the clinical and bacteriological endpoints by end of therapy visit.
-In addition, Ozenoxacin demonstrated that Ozenoxacin is safe and very well tolerated in the adult and paediatric populations.
+In addition, Ozenoxacin demonstrated a superior bacteriological cure compared to placebo by the second visit (day three-four).
+The trial also demonstrated that Ozenoxacin is safe and very well tolerated in the adult and paediatric populations.
 Ferrer commenced a second phase III trial of Ozenoxacin which was completed in July 2015.
 The multicenter, randomized, double-blinded, clinical study comparing Ozenoxacin one per cent cream versus placebo was conducted in approximately 412 patients aged two months and older with a clinical diagnosis of non-bullous or bullous impetigo.
 Ferrer obtained exclusive worldwide rights (except China, Japan, Korea and Taiwan) to Ozenoxacin from Toyama.
 Ozenoxacin, formulated as a one per cent topical cream, is the subject of a number of granted and pending patent applications.